FanDuel promo code: Get $250 bonus bets for Rams vs. Falcons on Monday Night Football

 FanDuel offers a $250 bonus bets for new users

-The Atlanta Falcons and Los Angeles Rams will square off on Monday Night Football, and NFL fans can take advantage of the latest FanDuel promo code to get $250 in bonus bets if your first $5 wager wins.
-According to the latest NFL odds at FanDuel, the Rams are favored by 7.5, while the over/under for total points scored is 49.5.
+The Week 17 NFL schedule wraps up when the Atlanta Falcons host the Los Angeles Rams on Monday Night Football, providing sports bettors another opportunity to check out the latest FanDuel promo code to get $250 in bonus bets if your first $5 wager wins.
+According to the latest NFL odds at FanDuel Sportsbook, the Rams are favored by 7.5 points, and the over/under for total points scored is 49.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.